wp-plugins/basic-google-maps-placemarks/readme.txt

 However, Google Maps is kind of picky about what coordinates they accept, and the plugin has no control over that.
 If it won't accept your coordinates, try using <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> to find the coordinates that Maps will accept.
 If it still won't accept those coordinates, you're out of luck.

+= Can I change the default marker icon? =
+Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php:

+`
+function setBGMPDefaultIcon( $iconURL )
+{
+	return get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';
+}
+add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon' );
+`

+If you only want to replace the default marker under certain conditions (e.g., when the marker is assigned to a specific category), then you can using something like this:

+`
+function setBGMPDefaultIcon( $iconURL, $placemarkID ) {
+	if( $placemarkID == 352 ) // change this to be whatever condition you want
+		$iconURL = get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';

+	return $iconURL;
+}
+add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon', 10, 2 );
+`

+The string you return needs to be the full URL to the new icon.

+= Are there any hooks I can use to modify or extend the plugin? = Yes, I've tried to add filters for everything you might reasonably want.
+If you need a filter or action that isn't there, let me know and I'll add it to the next version.

 = How can I help with the plugin's development? =
 * Answer questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
 You can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.
 * Review the code for security vulnerabilities and best practices.

+= Can I make a donation to support the plugin? =
+I do this as a way to give back to the WordPress community, so I don't want to take any donations, but if you'd like to give something I'd encourage you to make a donation to [Doctors Without Borders](http://www.doctorswithoutborders.org).

 = How can I get help when I'm having a problem? =
 1. Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).